Snow Cable Vs. Chain: Which Is Better for Winter Driving?

 Q: Is A Chain or Cable Better?

 On the cable vs. chain snow debate, the better pick depends on the situation.
-The snow cable is a perfect pick if you do not experience a lot of snow.
+The snow cable is a perfect pick if you don’t get much snow.
 Also, go for it for driving flexibility, as it does not have a speed limit.
-The cable won’t damage your wheel in case they break.
+The cable won’t damage your wheel if it breaks.

-Snow chains are the best pick if you target durability and support for huge vehicles.
+Snow chains are the best choice if you prioritize durability and support for heavy vehicles.
 The heaviness of chains is desirable for larger vehicles, such as trucks and buses.

 Q: Do Cables Work as Well as Chains?